-This morning is free at leisure before you transfer to Osaka airport for your return flight home arriving home today or the following day.
+This morning is free at leisure before you transfer to Osaka airport for your return flight home.

 Please note: Only breakfast is included today.
 Late check-out is not included in our Jewels of Japan tour.
 If you wish to book a late check-out for your final day in Osaka, please contact our reservations department who can confirm the additional price and make this arrangement for you, subject to availability at the hotel.